Updated: April 19, 2023

 - That’s it.
 That’s your link.

 Our friends at Whitespark made a pretty sweet Google Review Link Generator tool you can use too.
-This will automate the above process for bricks and mortar businesses.
-Unfortunately it doesn’t work for service area businesses.
+This will automate the above process for brick-and-mortar businesses.
+Unfortunately, it doesn’t work for service area businesses.

-Pro tip: Use a redirect to “own” your Google Review URL
+Pro tip: Use a redirect to “own” your Google Review Link

-With Google, things can change quickly and it’s likely any link you generate will change at some point in the future.
-You can’t change Google, but you can future-proof your review URL with a simple strategy.
+With Google, things can change quickly; any link you generate will likely change at some point in the future.
+You can’t change Google but can future-proof your review URL with a simple strategy.
 Control the URL you promote for Google Reviews using a redirect or forwarding URL.

 If Google changes review URLs, you can simply update the redirect.
 This strategy allows you to continue using the forwarding URL you created in all existing marketing materials and communication.